Michael Cohen expected to split with legal team. What does it mean?

 "Michael is a businessman for his own account/lawyer who I have always liked & respected," he tweeted.
 "Most people will flip if the Government lets them out of trouble, even if it means lying or making up stories.
 Sorry, I don’t see Michael doing that despite the horrible Witch Hunt and the dishonest media!"

+Giuliani also said he spoke with Trump about his broader legal strategy as it relates to Mueller while Trump was on Air Force 1 heading back from Singapore.
+“It was just going over the options that exist and leaving the rest for in-person conversations, which we’ll have over the next few days,” Giuliani said.

+Giuliani said the president still wants to do an interview with Mueller but added, “The concerns are all ours, as his counsel.”

-No formal notice of the change in attorneys has been filed with the court.
+No formal notice of the change in Cohen's attorneys has been filed with the court.